 For more information on how PICS labels work, consult the official W3C site for PICS.

-In the end, a lot can be accomplished by simply concentrating on a single page at a time.
+A Final Word In the end, a lot can be accomplished by simply concentrating on a single page at a time.
 Problems arise when developers start looking too much at the big picture and lose site of the trees for the forest.
 Yes, over-arching site architecture is an important concept, but Web sites are made up of Web pages, and users look at Web pages one at a time.
 All the site architecture in the world isn’t going to help if your individual pages are a mess.
 Give each page the attention it deserves.